HanoverStatsLabs/resources/labs/Lab2Instructions.md

 ```{r}
 median(~female|state, data=counties) %>% sort() %>% dotplot()
 ```
 We should point out that the values in this table are NOT the percent of females in the state.
-They are instead the median of the percentages of the various counties in the state.
+They are instead the medians of the percentages of the various counties in the state.
 We will see a bit later how to compute the state-wide percentages by *aggregating* the data.

 \newpage